-What has eluded the Republicans since the presidency of Richard Nixon, however, is the creation of a solid conservative majority on the Court, despite having had thirteen appointments to the Court in that time compared to only four for Democratic presidents.
-Similarly, the Democrats have failed to change the balance on the Court, the four appointees of Clinton and Obama doing little more than refresh the liberal bloc.
-Now that divided government has returned in the form of a Democratic president and a Republican Senate, any vacancy that might occur in the president's final two years will be a difficult one to fill.
+What has eluded the Republicans since the presidency of Richard Nixon is the creation of a solid conservative majority on the Court, despite having had thirteen appointments to the Court in that time compared to only four for Democratic presidents.
+Similarly, the Democrats have failed to change the balance on the Court ever since Richard Nixon took advantage of Lyndon Johnson's misadventures with Count vacancies to turn the liberal Warren Court into the much more conservative Burger Court.
+Of the three Democratic presidents since 1970, one had no vacancies to fill (Carter) and the four appointments of Clinton and Obama did little more than refresh the liberal bloc.
+Now that divided government has returned in the form of a Democratic president and a Republican Senate, the Scalia vacancy may not be filled until 2017.

 President Obama came into office with the power to appoint virtually anyone to the Court who could be characterized as meeting the rather vague and shifting standards for being a justice.
 But that favorable nomination setting has disappeared.
-What any president needs, of course, to make any changes to the Court are vacancies.
-The three oldest justices are one liberal (Ginsburg), one conservative (Scalia), and the switch-hitting Kennedy.
+Vacancies do not arise at the president's pleasure and few over the years have shown much tendency to retire merely to accommodate the political agenda of the party in power, even when it may be their own party.
 Had Ginzburg retired while the Democrats still held the Senate, at least Obama could have renewed the liberal bloc.
-But justices do not serve at the pleasure of the president, and few over the years have shown much tendency to retire merely to accommodate the political agenda of the party in power, even when it may be their own party.
-Click on the Vacancy link for an exploration of motivations in retiring, or not retiring, and for an assessment of the current justices and the potential for their departure in the first term of the new president.
+Click on the Vacancy link for an exploration of motivations in retiring or not retiring.
 Go to the President page for a look at how presidents address vacancies and subsequent nominations.

 This site has been created to help citizens, students, journalists, academics, and politicians alike understand and anticipate the Supreme Court appointment process as it unfolds.
 The links to the left walk you through the different stages of the vacancy, nomination, and confirmation processes.
 Please feel free to make suggestions about how this site can better serve any of you by submitting comments from the FAQS page.
 Also, consult the FAQs page for answers about questions involving the current situation.
 Substantial changes and additions will be made to this site now that two vacancies on the Court have occurred.
 Please check back periodically for new information.